mithro/i2cslave/documentation.md

 The master first sends an I2C write containing the address (on 1 or 2 bytes) it wants to read, then it sends one or several I2C reads to actually receive the data.

-I tested my code with the following Arduino code:
+I tested my code with the following Arduino code (which only handles 1-byte wide addresses):

 ```C
 #include <Wire.h>